human-conditions/yodrew.github.io-original/_posts/2011-11-21-illuminati-it-may-concern.md

 Dear Illuminati,

-My understanding is that there are two factions of your organization: both people who try to use their power and wealth to free humanity, and those who use it to enslave us.

-To both groups within your vast network, I wish to say that I understand and accept that you are each sincerely trying to handle our collective mess the best way you know how.
-For a long time, I thought that you were my enemy, and hatred and sadness about your activities consumed me.
+I believe that you are trying to handle our collective mess the best way you know how.
+Every day you wake up to the responsibility of managing billions of people who can't handle things themselves.
+Your activities for millennia have maintained this absurd situation, but what option did you have?

+I think that some of you really like this system of slavery and want to intensify it.
+But most of you dislike it and would do something else if you could.
+You feel as trapped as we do.
+It is a terrible problem.
+How to solve it peacefully?

+For a long time, I thought that you were my enemy.
+Hatred and sadness about your activities consumed me.
 But now, as a result of my long search for understanding, I am extending both forgiveness and the offer of a way to handle our situation differently.

-Since this subject is your main interest, please read my [darkness conjecture](/darkness-conjecture/conjecture/).
+Since this subject is your main interest, please read my [book](/).
 Then write me if you would like to help make this deep way of healing possible for yourselves.
-I could use your help, you could probably use a break, and working together would be a nice change from our previous isolation.
+I could use your help.
+You could probably use a break.
+And working together would be a pleasant change from our previous estrangement.

-I have tried to see a way through our conflict that makes a place for **everyone** at the end, especially those of you that many in my position would wish to exclude (if not summarily execute).
-In my opinion, you are hurt by all this worst of all, and I believe the way I have found would serve you in an acceptable manner.
-I really believe there is place for all of us, even you.
+I have found a way through our conflict that makes a place for **everyone** at the end, especially you whom many slaves would wish to exclude (if not summarily execute).
+In my opinion, you are hurt by all this worst of all.
+I believe the way I have found would serve your requirements.
+I really believe there is a place for all of us, even you.

 Welcome.

 Sincerely,
 Andrew Durham

+[Updated July, 2022]